TorchedSammy/Aster/README.md

 | ![](samples/wallpaper.png) | ![](samples/wallpaper-conv-dither.png) |

 There are a few other dithering algorithms supported.
 One of them is Atkinson's.
-It provides higher contrast but washes away dark of bright parts, which might look better with this image.
+It provides higher contrast but washes away some parts, but that looks better with this image.
 To do that, we can pass the `-D` flag to supply the name of the algorithm.
 In this case, it would be `-D atkinson` which gives us:
 | Image                      | Result                                          |